AvisChiu/Learning_SDN/README.md

 feature:install odl-dluxapps-topology
 feature:install odl-mdsal-all
 ```
-THE ui interface will depend on the tools you installs.
+THE ui interface will depend on the tools you installed.

 Step5: Done and check
 ---